latticexyz/mud/.changeset/plenty-rules-pull.md

 "@latticexyz/schema-type": minor
 ---

-Add `isSchemaAbiType` helper function to check and narrow an unknown string to the `SchemaAbiType` type
+Added `isSchemaAbiType` helper function to check and narrow an unknown string to the `SchemaAbiType` type